hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 interested in contributing, please follow these instructions when structuring your code:

-## Indentation.
+## Indent using multiples of two spaces.

-The most general rule is to try and keep everything aligned to a multiple of two spaces, so we always wrap after `=` and `in`, like so:
+The most general rule is to keep everything aligned to a multiple of two spaces, so we always wrap after `=` and `in`, like so:

 ```haskell
 let